 Python is a programming language with dynamic semantics.
-It’s one of the most popular programming languages used in the tech industry right now.
 The TIOBE index, which ranks computer languages based on usage, frequently lists Python in the top five languages.

 The reason why Python is so popular is that it’s relatively easy to work with and takes fewer lines of code to accomplish tasks, compared to other languages.
 With Python, you can read from a website, process texts or data formats like JSON, or crunch numbers faster without much hassle.
 Another advantage of learning Python is that even powerful enterprise-grade software can be built with it since it is so robust.

 If you're looking to get started as a Python programmer, we've pulled together the skills you'll need to learn, and how you'll apply them in the real world.